oss-org-test/bcgov-template-files/README.md

 title: Sample Readme File
 description: This is a great starting point for your main README.md file for your new project
 ---

+## About this Template Repository

+This is a template repository to help you get up and running with some default files.
+To learn more about using templates, see the [github documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
+Ensure to set bcgov as the owner when creating the repository to keep it inside this organization.
+The following default files are included:

+- code of conduct
+- contributing
+- A default Apache 2.0 license, which is preferred for publishing code.
+See [here](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Open-Source-Development-Employee-Guide/Licenses.md) for more information about licensing for different repository types.
+- A template README
+- Compliance.yaml file to help identify your PIA and STRA status.
+See [here](https://github.com/bcgov/repomountie/blob/master/templates/why-comply.md#user-content-compliance) for more information.

+To complete your repository setup, fill in the readme template below and update compliance.yaml with your current status.

 ## Sample Readme File
 ---
 This readme serves as an example readme for a government open source project.
 A brief description of your project would go here.